The Upper Edge of the Neptune Desert Is Stable Against Photoevaporation

 We identify three K stars in MUSCLES that appear to be good proxies (i.e. they are the most similar in both spectral type and activity index $\log(R_\mathrm{HK}')$) for our targets: HD~85512, HD~40307, and $\epsilon$~Eridani.
 We model the late K stars ($T_\star \lesssim 4800$~K) in our sample using HD~85512's spectrum, and use HD~40307's spectrum for the early K stars.
-We use $\epsilon$~Eridani's spectrum to model the most active stars in our sample, including WASP-52 \citep[$\log(R_\mathrm{HK}') = -4.4$;][]{Hebrard13} and WASP-80 \citep[$\log(R_\mathrm{HK}') = -4.04$;][]{Fossati21}.
+We use $\epsilon$~Eridani's spectrum to model the most active stars in our sample, including WASP-52 \citep[$\log(R_\mathrm{HK}') = -4.4$;][]{Hebrard13} and WASP-80 \citep[$\log(R_\mathrm{HK}') = -4.04$;][]{Fossati22}.
 We list the spectrum used for each star in Table~\ref{table:massloss}.
-We then scale the MUSCLES spectrum by the stellar radius and planetary orbital distance to obtain the high-energy spectral flux incident at the top of the planet's atmosphere.
+We then scale each MUSCLES spectrum by the stellar radius and planetary orbital distance to obtain the high-energy spectrum incident at the top of the planet's atmosphere.
 We integrate each spectrum up to the hydrogen photoionization threshold 91.2~nm to obtain an estimate of the top-of-atmosphere XUV flux $F_\mathrm{XUV}$ for each planet, which are included in Table~\ref{table:massloss}.